Some U.S. abortion pill providers curb availability after appeals court ruling

 "Practically speaking, this FDA's not going to go after anyone, but unless they say that with a clear voice and provide explicit guidance on this issue, there's going to be a ton of people who aren't just willing to bet on that," said Donley.

-California-based telehealth abortion clinic Choix said it was continuing to provide the mifepristone and misoprostol regimen for patients seeking abortions now or advance pills for future use.
+Unless the FDA expressly outlaws the drug, the online pharmacy Honeybee Health will continue to offer it - no matter what happens in court, said Jessica Nouhavandi, its president and co-founder.

-Choix CEO Cindy Adam called on the FDA to take "meaningful action that asserts its legal authority."
+“We are taking the stance that mifepristone is still an FDA-approved medication until the FDA notifies us otherwise,” she said.

-Overseas provider Aid Access, an Austria-based service that ships abortion medication to U.S. patients, said the appellate ruling would not affect its ability to send abortion pills to the U.S.
+California-based telehealth abortion clinic Choix also will continue to provide the mifepristone and misoprostol regimen for patients seeking abortions now - or advance pills for future use, CEO Cindy Adam said.

-"We will continue to provide telemedical abortion care with mifepristone and misoprostol in accordance with scientifically proven best medical practices," the group said in a statement.
+Overseas provider Aid Access, an Austria-based service that ships abortion medication to U.S. patients, said the appellate ruling would not affect its ability to send both mifepristone and misoprostol to the U.S.

-(Reporting by Julia Harte and Sharon Bernstein, Additional reporting by Gabriella Borter in Washington and Bhanvi Satija in Bengaluru; Editing by Colleen Jenkins and Aurora Ellis)
+(Reporting by Julia Harte and Sharon Bernstein, Additional reporting by Gabriella Borter in Washington and Bhanvi Satija in Bengaluru; Editing by Colleen Jenkins, Aurora Ellis and Diane Craft)

 ((Julia.Harte@thomsonreuters.com; 202-590-7402;))